lisamurphy788/Mario-Memory-game/README.md

  ![Color Palet](/assets/readme-docs/background-palet.png)

+#### Typpgraphy

+I used google font 'Kanit' as it looked fun and the closest i could get.
+I did use Irish Groover first but found it was extremely difficult to read in the modals.

 #### Wireframes

 Wireframes were designed for laptop, table and phone dislay,

 Game Area - Desktop can be found [Here](/assets/readme-docs/wireframes-desktop.png) Win Message - [Here](/assets/readme-docs/wireframes-win-desktop.png)